Burn Down Master's House by Clay Cane audiobook

 Summary

-Luke, quick-witted and perceptive, and Henri, a man of strong and defiant spirit, forge an unbreakable bond at a Virginia plantation called Magnolia Row.
+Luke, quick-witted and literate, and Henri, a man with a strong and defiant spirit, forge an unbreakable bond at a Virginia plantation called Magnolia Row.
 Both seek escape from unimaginable cruelty.
+And sure as the fires of hell, Luke and Henri will leave their mark, sparking resistance among the lives they touch …

 Reviews